 Immediately, you’ll notice the colorful houses, but it’s not just for show.
-Legend has it that in the 1800’s the governor of Curacao was getting migraines from the sun shining o all the white painted houses on the island and he instructed locals to paint their houses as bright as they could.
-As it turns out, he just owned the paint company on the island and was trying to amp his sales.
+Legend has it that in the 1800s the governor of Curacao was getting migraines from the sun shining off the white painted houses on the island and he instructed locals to paint their houses as bright as they could.
+As it turns out, he just owned the paint company on the island and was trying to increase his sales.
 Now, the tradition has continued on for centuries and reflects the bright and vibrant culture of the island.
 And more recently, street art has taken over Willemstad and Pietermaai, with gorgeous murals popping up.

 More from SmarterTravel:

 - The Essential Beach Packing List